 5. Most Popular Online Payment Method

-eWallet is the preferred payment method among online shoppers worldwide.
-More than 42 percent of online shoppers paid using this method (Paymentscardsandmobile, 2019).
-Following behind in second place are credit cards, and debit cards as the third most popular payment method.
+Digital and mobile wallets are the most popular payment methods among online shoppers worldwide, with nearly half (49 percent) of online shoppers choosing to pay with this method (Worldpay, 2022).
+Following that in second place are credit cards and charge cards, and debit cards as the third most popular online payment method.

-eWallets, also known as a digital wallet is an electronic device or online service that makes it possible to make electronic transactions.
+Digital and mobile wallets, also known as eWallets, are electronic devices or online services that make it possible to make digital transactions.
 This includes online payments, and also in-person purchases.
 Some of the commonly known eWallets include Apple Pay, Samsung Pay, Google Pay, and PayPal.

-If you have an online store, or are planning to start an ecommerce store, it’s important for you to consider your payment gateways.
-You need to always ensure that you provide your customers a secure and easy checkout experience.
-You also need to consider where your target audience is based, so that you can ensure that the payment methods that you include are the ones that they’re aware of, and are familiar with.
+If you have an online store or are planning to start an ecommerce store, it’s important for you to consider your payment gateways.
+You need to always ensure that you provide your customers with a secure and easy checkout experience.

-One of the biggest shifts in shopping behavior this year has undoubtedly come from the impact of the coronavirus.
+One of the biggest shifts in shopping behavior in recent years has undoubtedly come from the impact of the coronavirus pandemic.

 According to a recent study, in March 2020, 42 percent of the US population purchased their groceries online at least once a week (GeekWire, 2020).
-This marks a stark increase from 22 percent just two years ago.
-Daily online grocery sales have also as much as doubled.
+This marked a stark increase from 22 percent just two years ago.
+Daily online grocery sales also as much as doubled.

 But this is more than just a temporary boost.
 It’s also causing a mindset shift.
 Over half of online grocery shoppers say they’re now more likely to continue to shop online even after the pandemic.